 Mixing the medications in the bag of medication is when the pharmacist puts part of another person’s prescription into your prescription bag.

 The pharmacist, instead of paying attention and ensuring you get the correct medications, makes a medication error.
+If the pharmacy had safe medication practices in place they could have avoided the negligence.

 The mix-up in medications means you are getting the wrong person’s medication as part of your order.